-During the year ended December 31, 2019, our deposits grew by \$2.8 million, or 0.2%.
-The growth in deposits was primarily due to increases of \$72.8 million in the balance of certificates of deposit and \$10.3 million in checking accounts, which were partially offset by an \$83.1 million decrease in passbook savings for the year ended December 31, 2019.
-The increase in certificates of deposit and the decrease in passbook savings accounts occurred as some customers transferred funds to certificates of deposit with higher interest rates.
+During the year ended December 31, 2020, our deposits grew by \$27.9 million, or 1.7%.
+The growth in deposits was primarily due to increases of \$102.7 million in savings and \$53.4 million in checking accounts, which were partially offset by a \$142.2 million decrease in certificates of deposit for the year ended December 31, 2020.
+The increase in savings accounts and the decrease in certificates of deposit occurred as some customers with matured certificates of deposit transferred their funds to savings accounts as interest rates on certificates of deposit declined.
+The decrease in certificates of deposit also included an \$81.6 million decrease in public deposits.

-At December 31, 2019, we had a total of \$463.9 million in certificates of deposit, of which \$310.5 million had remaining maturities of one year or less.
+At December 31, 2020, we had a total of \$321.8 million in certificates of deposit, of which \$221.6 million had remaining maturities of one year or less.
 Based on historical experience and our current pricing strategy, we believe we will retain a significant portion of these accounts upon maturity.